zetraison/chgk-bot/README.md

 - `/score` - shows results

 ## Building
-You need either Docker and make, or go in order to build binary
+You need either Docker and make, or go in order to build binary.

 ### Build with Go
 ```bash